chef/chef-web-docs/chef_master/source/install_bootstrap.rst

 Bootstrapping with User Data
 -----------------------------------------------------
-The method used to inject a User Data script into a server will vary depending on the infrastructure platform being used.
+The method used to inject a user data script into a server will vary depending on the infrastructure platform being used.
 For example, on AWS you can pass this data in as a text file using the command line tool.

-The following examples show User Data for bootstrapping Windows and Linux nodes.
+The following user data examples demonstrate the process of bootstrapping Windows and Linux nodes.

 Powershell User Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~